montanariarthur/FunctionalObservability/README.md

 # Usage

-The following codes are direct implementations of the minimum sensor placement algorithm and the minimum-order functional observer design proposed in Refs.
+The following codes are direct implementations of the minimum sensor placement algorithm and the minimum-order functional observer design proposed in Ref.
 [1].

 - `find_msp` : Finds the minimum set of sensor nodes required for the system functional observability with respect to a set of target nodes.
 This is a MATLAB implementation of Algorithm 1 in Ref.
 [1].